hamzoni/bitshare-customized/README.md

 ============
 [中文版](README_zh.md)

-This is a light wallet that connects to a BitShares API provided by the *witness_node* executable.
+This is a light wallet that connects to a BitShares API provided by the *master_node* executable.

 It *stores all keys locally* in the browser, *never exposing your keys to anyone* as it signs transactions locally before transmitting them to the API server which then broadcasts them to the blockchain network.
 The wallet is encrypted with a password of your choosing and encrypted in a browser database.